 When you say it’s done, is this the best it can be or did you just finish your rough draft?
 If you just finished typing ‘The End,’ you’ve still got a lot of work to do before you’re ready for the editor.
 You’ve still got some revisions of your own to do after your rough draft.
 Maybe this scene isn’t the best it can be.
 Maybe Sally should have made a different decision after that first plot point, because if she did, the whole second act would have been so much more interesting.
 Maybe the climax of the story still needs some work because it’s good, but it’s still oh, I don’t know, it’s missing something.

 Once you’ve wrestled with all of this and straightened it out, then it’s time for your trusted beta readers, or your mom, or whoever you feel will give you the best feedback.
 Once you get a copy back all covered in oil stains from your mechanic (because he has true literary insight, even though he messes up your manuscripts) and you hear his critique, you can go back, fix what you truly feel needs to be fixed, and then take one more look at it.
 Are you finished preparing your manuscript yet?

-Then, when you think you can’t make it any better than it is, run it through spell check.
+When you think you can’t make it any better than it is, run it through spell check.
 I know it won’t catch everything (like words that are spelled correctly but used incorrectly), but it will save a few of the hairs left on your editor’s head.
 Look at it again.
 Have you dotted all your i’s?
 Crossed all your t’s?
 Do your sentences have punctuation and capital letters?
 If not, you may need to review some basics.
 If you know they belong there and just didn’t put them in, put them in.
 Do you really want to pay your editor extra to put them in for you?

 Okay, now you can send your manuscript to your editor.
 Your editor will appreciate all of your hard work.